CNURobotics/flex_nav_turtlebot2_demo/README.md

 > e.g., `ros2 launch chris_world_models creech_map_050_server.launch.py`

-> Do this before starting `amcl` localization, which will activate the map server by default.
+> Do this before starting `amcl` localization, which will activate the map server lifecycle by default.

 -----

 All of these scripts also make use of the following environment variables:
 <pre>
     export WORLD_MODEL=
-    export LOCALIZATION=slam # (e.g. slam, amcl, or cartographer)
+    export LOCALIZATION=fake # (e.g. fake, slam, amcl, or cartographer)
     export USE_SIM_TIME=true # (or false as appropriate) export FLEX_NAV_SETUP=flex # (or flex_multi_level)
     export WORLD_MODEL=gazebo_creech_world #( if not set by launch, see the `chris_world_models` package for more world model setups.)
 </pre>

+By default we are using the `fake` localization provided by `chris_ros_turtlebot2` for testing.

 Typically the `setup.bash` is created by the setup script created during our standard install process [CHRISLab Install] .